 Financial Aid Information for Study Abroad

 Affordability is one of Truman’s core values and there are several ways to make international study an affordable option.
 With the help of Truman’s academic scholarships, federal financial aid and other financial assistance, a study abroad experience may be more attainable than you think.
 This is an investment that will pay you dividends for years to come.
+Take a look below for information regarding various forms of financial aid available to Truman students studying abroad:

 A limited number of cultural loans may be authorized to encourage participation in “study abroad” programs.
 The maximum loan is the cost of the trip, minus other financial aid, but not more than $6,000.
 Cultural loans are available to students who meet the general eligibility requirements and, in addition, who meet at least one of the following standards: earned at least a 2.5 cumulative grade point average in courses taken at the University; or earned at least a 2.5 grade point average in foreign language courses taken at the University; or enrolled in a foreign language class at the University for which a “study abroad” experience is either required or strongly recommended.